libp2p/go-libp2p-discovery/README.md

 This package contains interfaces and utilities for active peer discovery.
 Peers providing a service use the interface to advertise their presence in some namespace.
-Vice-versa, peers seeking a service use the interface to discover peers that have previosuly advertised as service providers.
+Vice versa, peers seeking a service use the interface to discover peers that have previously advertised as service providers.
 The package also includes a baseline implementation for discovery through [Content Routing](https://github.com/libp2p/go-libp2p-routing).